Sightseeing in Krakow

 An ancient Chakra energy stone is believed to be buried in Wawel Castle attracting thousands of visitors to feel the vibe.

-Bring warm clothes when visiting Poland as the weather can be pleasant but can also be bitterly cold even in late spring.
+Bring warm clothes when visiting Poland as the weather can be bitterly cold even in late spring.

 Public toilet signs in Krakow are different than the male and female figures we see usually - remember the circle is for women and the triangle is for men.